-III.
+IV.
 USE OF FUNDS: GENERAL PROVISIONS

-- A. Funds shall be used to support the goals and objectives of the Consolidated Plan. - B. Funds shall be used in accordance with the CDBG regulations at 24 CFR Part 570, Home Program regulations at 24 CFR Part 92, and all other applicable federal regulations.
+- A. Funds shall be used to support the goals, objectives and strategies of the King County Consortium Consolidated Housing and Community Development Plan. - B. Funds shall be used in accordance with the CDBG regulations at 24 CFR Part 570, ESG regulations at 24 CFR Part 576, Home Program regulations at 24 CFR Part 92, and all other applicable federal regulations.

-IV.
-JOINT RECOMMENDATIONS COMMITTEE
+V. JOINT RECOMMENDATIONS COMMITTEE